binojohnthomas/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Constraint Propagation is all about using local constraints in a space (in the case of Sudoku, the constraints of each square) to dramatically reduce the search space.
-Since each box only alows a single digit to occupy space, when same two digit appreas in two boxes, we can
+Since each box only alows a single digit to occupy space, when same two digit appreas in two boxes, we can conclude that eiter of digit can appear in on of the two boxes.
+Also, we interfer that no other box within the unit constrain space can have these two digits.
+Thus reducing 'to-fill' search space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?